-In fact, health advocate and author Cherie Calbom confirms that it can take up to two hours for the body to be able to process the nutrients from food sources and even then, the process is not very efficient, whereas fresh juices will allow the body to benefit from vitamins and minerals much quicker and more efficiently.
+In fact, health advocate and author Cherie Calbom confirms that it can take up to two hours for the body to be able to process the nutrients from food sources.
+Even then, the process is not very efficient.
+Whereas fresh juices will allow the body to benefit from vitamins and minerals much quicker and more efficiently.
 (Source)

 Like any fruit or vegetable, oranges are packed with antioxidants that battle free radicals, subsequently preventing the development of tumors in the body.
 The high quantity of vitamin C is also beneficial for the immune system.
 Finally, drinking citrus juices, specifically orange juice, three times a week can significantly lower the risk of developing kidney stones.

 Keeping with the theme of natural and fresh juices, it’s important to acknowledge the super juices.
-Besides being a great combination of colors for the holiday season, any natural fruit and vegetable that is red or green will be good for you, as their colors represent their naturally high content of antioxidants.
+Besides being a great combination of colors for the holiday season, any natural fruit and vegetable that is red or green will be good for you.
+Their colors represent their naturally high content of antioxidants.
 The ones in this list are mostly super foods that will help energize your day and prove to be incredible sources of micronutrients, improving your overall health and prolonging your life.

 Pomegranate Juice Benefits

 Gaining traction in recent years through Facebook pages like Healthy, red juices have rightfully earned their place among the list of the healthiest drinks.